bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 Bokeh server applications make it simple to update and stream data to data sources, but sometimes it is desirable to have similar functionality in standalone documents.
-The :class:`~bokeh.models.sources.AjaxDataSource` provides this cabability.
+The :class:`~bokeh.models.sources.AjaxDataSource` provides this capability.

-The ``AjaxDataSource`` is configured with a URL to a REST endoint and a polling interval.
+The ``AjaxDataSource`` is configured with a URL to a REST endpoint and a polling interval.
 In the browser, the data source will request data from the endpoint at the specified interval and update the data locally.
-Existing data may either be replaced entirely, or appened to (up to a configurable ``max_size``).
+Existing data may either be replaced entirely, or appended to (up to a configurable ``max_size``).
 The endpoint that is supplied should return a JSON dict that matches the standard ``ColumnDataSource`` format: